chintamani-pala/Langchain-Learning/README.md

 - **Structured Output**: Parse LLM outputs into JSON, Pydantic, or TypedDict formats.
 - **Document Loading**: Load and split text, PDF, and web data for AI processing.
 - **Streamlit Apps**: Interactive UIs for prompt testing and research tools.
+- **Agent Workflows**: Implement ReAct and other agent-based reasoning with tool use.

 ---